chroma-core/chroma/doc/adr/2022-10-10-mvp-architecture.md

 We will implement and distribute the Chroma Server as a collection of Docker images.

-The entry point for installing/running Chroma Server will be a minimal wrapper script around Docker Compose.
-The process for running Chroma Server will be to clone the git repository, then run the startup script.
+The entry point for installing/running Chroma Server will be to run Docker Compose.

 The Chroma Client is Chroma's only stable, public API.
 As the customer-facing part of the product, The Chroma Client is optimized